davetron5000/naildrivin5.com-OLD/source/_posts/2013-08-08-responsible-refactoring.markdown

 * If you'll be deleting code, it's probably a good sign.
 * If you are unfamiliar with the code, resist the urge to "clean it up" - we often conflate "I don't understand this" with "this is poorly designed".

-When you *do* decide a refactor is going to help, be sure to put that refactor in its own commit.
-Ideally, get that refactor up on production in advance of your change (depending on the significance of your change).
+When you *do* decide a refactoring is going to help, be sure to put that refactoring in its own commit.
+Ideally, get that refactoring up on production in advance of your change (depending on the significance of your change).
 Your tests only tell you what works, not what doesn't.
 Production can give you more information.

-Pushing your refactor to production ahead of the actual change also has a nice side-effect: it forces you to consider the risk of the refactor.
-When deciding what to do, if you know your refactor is going up to production on its own, it allows you to think more clearly about the risk involved in the proposed refactor.
+Pushing your refactoring to production ahead of the actual change also has a nice side-effect: it forces you to consider the risk of the refactoring.
+When deciding what to do, if you know your refactoring is going up to production on its own, it allows you to think more clearly about the risk involved in the proposed refactoring.
 You may decide it's not worth it.

 This is what I call _responsible refactoring_.
 Although you don't get to go apeshit "improving" your codebase, you do get a clear and simple process to make the code better in a way that has demonstrable, immediate benefits.
 Think about it next time you are tempted to "clean up" some smelly code.